felipec/sharness/README.md

   results in `test-results`.
 It's meant to be called inside the `Makefile` after all the tests finish.

+Sharness loads the extra functions automatically if you are using bash or zsh, but otherwise you need to set SHARNESS_TEST_SRCDIR to the directory where `sharness.sh` is.

 To see an explanation of all the functions, see the separate [API documentation].

 To learn how to write and run actual test scripts based on `sharness.sh`, please